signalfx/signalfx-nodejs-tracing/README.md

 [![CircleCI](https://circleci.com/gh/signalfx/signalfx-nodejs-tracing.svg?style=shield)](https://circleci.com/gh/signalfx/signalfx-nodejs-tracing)

-The SignalFx Tracing Library for JavaScript automatically instruments your Node.js application to capture and report distributed traces to SignalFx.
-The library configures an OpenTracing-compatible tracer to capture and export trace spans.
+The SignalFx Tracing Library for JavaScript automatically instruments your Node.js application to capture and report distributed traces to SignalFx with an OpenTracing-compatible tracer.

 The tracer has constant sampling (i.e., 100% chance of tracing) and reports every span.
 Where applicable, context propagation uses